-1. By 31 March of each year, Member States shall provide the Commission with an annual report covering the preceding calendar year and including aggregated information on foreign direct investments that took place in their territory, on the basis of information available to them, and aggregated information on the requests received from other Member States pursuant to Articles 6(6) and 7(5).
+1. By 31 March of each year, Member States shall submit to the Commission an annual report covering the preceding calendar year, which shall include aggregated information on foreign direct investments that took place in their territory, on the basis of information available to them, as well as aggregated information on the requests received from other Member States pursuant to Articles 6(6) and 7(5).

-- 2. For each reporting period, Member States that maintain screening mechanisms shall provide in addition aggregated information on the application of their screening mechanisms. - 3.
-The Commission shall provide an annual report on the implementation of this Regulation to the European Parliament and the Council.
+- 2. For each reporting period, Member States that maintain screening mechanisms shall, in addition to the information referred to in paragraph 1, provide aggregated information on the application of their screening mechanisms. - 3.
+The Commission shall provide an annual report on the implementation of this Regulation to the European Parliament and to the Council.
 That report shall be made public. - 4.
-The European Parliament may invite the Commission to an ad-hoc meeting of its responsible committee to present and explain systemic issues related to the implementation of this Regulation.
+The European Parliament may invite the Commission to a meeting of its committee responsible to present and explain systemic issues related to the implementation of this Regulation.